dominiccarrano/ee-120-labs/README.md

 # ee-120-labs
-Jupyter Notebook virtual labs developed for EE 120 (https://www2.eecs.berkeley.edu/Courses/EE120/) at UC Berkeley.
+Jupyter Notebook Python virtual labs developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.

+## About

+We, the EE 120 course staff, first created and deployed a set of five labs in the spring 2019 semester as a project to re-introduce a hands-on lab component to our entry-level upper division course in Signals and Systems.
+Since then, we've created five more to finish a set of 10, and fine-tuned them based on student feedback.

+## The Labs

 | Lab                                                 | Topics        |
 | ----------------------------------------------------|---------------|